R3DD404/ReconMate/README.md

 1. **Port Scanning**
    - Enter the target IP address or domain.
    - Click "Start Scan" to initiate port scanning.
-   - Review open ports and suggested `nmap` commands for deeper scans.
+   - Review open ports.

 2. **Subdirectory Enumeration**
    - Provide the target URL.
-   - Upload or select a wordlist for directory fuzzing.
+   - Scans for directories using a wordlist.
    - View discovered directories and their HTTP status codes.

 3. **Stopping or Clearing**
    - Use the "Stop" button to halt ongoing scans.
    - Click "Clear" to reset the results panel.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-## Contact

-For questions or feedback, reach out via GitHub issues.

 ---